-- -To apply a polygon pour, make sure you are on the layer of interest (ie: top layer). - -Go to PLACE → POLYGON POUR - -Left click at the corners of the board to make the white outline cover the whole board - -Right click when complete - -click esc to apply pour to region - -double click on the pour and check its properties (make sure the net is GND) if not define it as such and repour - -To repour, go to TOOLS \rightarrow REPOUR \rightarrow REPOUR ALL (or could do REPOUR SELECTED and have selected the pour of interest).
-This should make the pour now be the GND net. - -Do the same thing for any other routing layers - make sure that the 3W rule is noticeable around RF traces to verify custom DRC is being followed
+-To apply a polygon pour, make sure you are on the layer of interest (ie: top layer). -Go to PLACE \rightarrow POLYGON POUR

+-Left click at the corners of the board to make the white outline cover the whole board -Right click when complete

+-click esc to apply pour to region

+-double click on the pour and check its properties (make sure the net is GND) - if not define it as such and repour make sure that the 3W rule is noticeable around RF traces to verify custom DRC is being followed

+-To repour, go to TOOLS \rightarrow REPOUR \rightarrow REPOUR ALL (or could do REPOUR SELECTED - and have selected the pour of interest).
+This should make the pour now be the GND net. -Do the same thing for any other routing layers